 With the extreme temperature and pressure on Uranus, it’s thought that conditions are not favourable enough to support life.

-Do you have any interesting or fun facts about Uranus you’d like to share with us?
-Let us know in the comments section below!
+Do you have any interesting or fun facts about Uranus that we’ve missed?
+Share them here in the comments section below!